foldright/inspectable-wrappers/README.md

     adapt an existed wrapper instance to type `Wrapper` without modifying it
 - The [`Inspector`](src/main/java/io/foldright/inspectablewrappers/Inspector.java) class is used to inspect the **wrapper chain**
-- The util classes:
+- The utility classes:
   - [`AttachableDelegate`](src/main/java/io/foldright/inspectablewrappers/utils/AttachableDelegate.java) class
     provides a simple `Attachable` delegate implementation
   - [`WrapperAdapterUtils`](src/main/java/io/foldright/inspectablewrappers/utils/WrapperAdapterUtils.java) class
-    provides utility methods for creating `WrapperAdapter` instances without writing the boilerplate code to create a new adapter class
+    provides utility methods for creating `WrapperAdapter` instances without writing boilerplate codes of creating new adapter classes

 ## 🌰 Usage Demo

 Below use the `Executor Wrapper` to demonstrate the usage.

-### wrapper implementations in your application code
+### demo wrapper implementations in your application code

 ```java
 // a wrapper implementation